richursa/flux/README.md

 ```

 to get the server running
-To get workers running ( worker should be called for each api-key due )
+To get workers running ( worker should be called for each api-key )
 ```bash
 npm run start-worker-apikey
 ```